Hawaii court hears case on legality of foreign fishing labor

 The state shares jurisdiction and enforcement of the fishery with federal authorities in waters up to 200 miles off shore.

-The interpretations of law were disputed by Lance Collins, attorney for the plaintiff, Malama Chun, who asserts as a Native Hawaiian he has cultural and traditional rights to challenge the issuance of the licenses because they impede his ability to access the resource, mostly tuna, within the area of ocean controlled by the state.
+Interpretations of law were disputed by Lance Collins, attorney for plaintiff the Malama Chun, who asserts as a Native Hawaiian he has cultural and traditional rights to challenge the state because its rules impede his ability to access a resource, mostly tuna, within the area of ocean controlled by the state.

 “There’s two issues that Mr. Chun is very concerned about.
 One is the continuing decline of his ability to engage in his traditional and customary practice of fishing which of course ties in to the state’s obligation under the public trust doctrine to protect marine resources,” Collins said.

-But Collins said Chun is equally concerned about way the foreign crews are treated.
+But he said Chun is equally concerned about the way the foreign crews are treated.

 “Mr. Chun’s position is that the labor practices and the situation where individuals who work on these ships are not able to meaningfully connect with legal process or otherwise vindicate their rights with respect to labor and health and safety in the state of Hawaii does impact the obligation of the state to protect the vulnerable and the weak,” Collins said.